-Our student accommodation in Nottingham is located within easy distance of the University of Nottingham, Nottingham Trent University, as well as other colleges and higher educational establishments in the city.
-Did you know?
-Nottingham has been awarded a Purple Flag Award for seven years in a row, making it one of the finest student nights out in the whole of the UK!
+Our student accommodation in Nottingham is located within easy distance of the University of Nottingham and Nottingham Trent University, as well as other colleges and higher educational establishments in the city.
+Did you know Nottingham has been awarded a Purple Flag Award for seven years in a row, making it one of the finest student nights out in the whole of the UK!
 There are more pubs, bars, and restaurants in Nottingham than in any other UK city, and you’ll be right in the heart of all the action at your luxury student accommodation in Nottingham.

 We offer a wide variety of student accommodation from spacious studios to large, shared apartments.
 Every student will receive a warm welcome at our Nottingham student accommodation properties, with fast Wi-Fi throughout the building, a high level of security and great communal areas.
 Our high-spec and functional kitchens, comfortable double beds, ample storage space, and great study areas ensure you’ll be right at home in no time in this wonderful city.